mtzfactory/nango/docs/docs/quickstart.md

 let config = {
     response_path: 'results', // For finding records in the API response.
     paging_url_path: 'next',  // For finding pagination data in responses.
-    mapped_table: 'pokemons' // Customize the name of the destination DB table.
-};
+    mapped_table: 'pokemons'  // We want the data to be synced to a table called "pokemons" };

 let res = await new Nango().sync('https://pokeapi.co/api/v2/pokemon', config);